sdathom/Day-Trading/README.md

-# Day Trading
+# Deciding Which Day to Trade
-### This project uses machine learning on training data for any stock.
-The decisions are then applied to test data, which is the most recent period.
-The test data returns are then visualized.
-No stocks are recommended to be selected.
+## Training Data
+### This uses machine learning to train on the previous 2000 days.
+This creates a function where the buy/not buy decision is made.

+## Testing data
+### The function is then tested on the previous 200 days

+## Visuals
+### The testing data is then visualized and a confusion matrix is created.

+## Recommendation
+### This creates a recommendation to buy or not buy the designated stock tomorrow at open.
+Since the target of the machine learning model is the in day return, the recommendation is to purchase at the open price then sell at the adjusted close price for a single day.